+Macular corneal dystrophy (MCD) is a hereditary disease which can be tested with a DNA test.
 Macular corneal dystrophy (MCD) is an autosomal recessive inherited disorder that causes progressive visual impairment.
-The disease occurs in middle-aged Labrador retrievers that develop cloudy corneas due to an abnormal accumulation of carbohydrates (glycosaminoglycans) in the stroma.
-The disease is not painful, slowly progressive and affects both eyes.
+This hereditary disease occurs in middle-aged Labrador retrievers that develop cloudy corneas due to an abnormal accumulation of carbohydrates (glycosaminoglycans) in the stroma.
+This hereditary disease is not painful, slowly progressive and affects both eyes.
 The vision is reasonably well retained initially, but will reduce over time and detailed vision will be lost, with the condition eventually leading to severe visual impairment.

 Inheritance: autosomal recessive - read more